smartperson/3DS-FBI-Link/README.md

 ## Credits
 * miltoncandelero for the clever idea on autodetecting 3DS consoles on the LAN, used in [Boop](https://github.com/miltoncandelero/Boop).
 * Steveice10 for creating and maintaining the incomparable [FBI](https://github.com/Steveice10/FBI).
-* The rest of the 3dshacks community, who both build important, exciting stuff below this and above it.
+* The rest of the 3dshacks community, who  build important, exciting stuff below this layer and above it.
 Your dedication is an inspiration.